Sreemanto/ML---Customer-Segmentation/README.md

 # ML--Customer-Segmentation

-## Objective : To increase marketing efficiency by directing effort specifically toward the designated segment.
+## Objective : To increase marketing efficiency by exploring the Retail Store Data and coming up with insights to build a data driven business strategies

-## Approach
+## Project Summary
 ### 1 - Data Exploration
 ### 2 - Data Analysis
 ### 3 - Building Features